majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-operator.md

    > [!NOTE]
    > To specify the name of an existing **StorageClass** for Elasticsearch storage in step **Create a Cluster Logging instance**, open **ARO web console** > **Storage** > **Storage Classes** and find the supported storage class name.

-After the newly created Cluster Logging instance is up and running, configure Fluentd to merge the JSON log message bodies emitted by sample application.
+Now configure Fluentd to merge the JSON log message bodies emitted by sample application.

 1. Switch to project `openshift-logging`: